Unity-Technologies/hello-cube-ecs-training/README.md

 }
 ```

 We have defined our first component!
 This component contains all the data necessary for the cube spawner to spawn cubes.
 The conversion function should now compile and we can explain what it does to the trainees.
 Recall that `entity` was created for us by the conversion system to represent the game object CubeSpawner.
 Our conversion code takes the cube spawning data on the MonoBehaviour and puts it into component data and adds that component data to the entity so we know how many cubes will need to be spawned when we process this spawner entity later.
-The one myster is this line dealing with the prefab:
+The one mystery is this line dealing with the prefab:

 ```
 var rotatingCubePrefabEntity = conversionSystem.GetPrimaryEntity(RotatingCubePrefab);